Best Affordable Places to Live in Idaho in 2025

 Photo credit: iStock/4kodiak

-A young adult starting out will find a range of job opportunities in Idaho’s most populous city, where the median age is 37 and 75% of households do not have children.
-Major employers here include Micron Technology, Deloitte, and Boise Cascade.
+A young adult starting out will find a range of job opportunities in Idaho’s most populous city, where the median age is 39 and two thirds of households do not have children.
+Major employers here include Micron Technology, J.R.
+Simplot Company, HP, Inc., and Boise Cascade.
 Although the cost of living in Boise is higher than some other locations in Idaho, the proximity to natural beauty combined with career opportunities and lots of activities for singles makes this city appealing to young adults.

 Idaho Falls, Idaho